McKinsey Solve Game: 13 Tips to Ace this Test

 • Select 8 plant and animal species out of the 20+ provided to place in the ecosystem to form a viable food chain.
 Match the profiles of the species with the conditions in the location.
 Also, match the prey each species likes.

 • Optimize the chance of the ecosystem’s survival by balancing the food chain and ensuring the ecosystem doesn’t collapse.
-The calories required by each species (how many it needs to eat) and calories provided to predator species are given.
+The calories required by each species (how many it needs to eat) and the calories provided to predator species are given.
 For instance, you need to ensure your apex predator (such as a bear) doesn’t consume so many calories that it wipes out the smaller creatures from your ecosystem.

 • This scenario takes 35 minutes to complete.